brylevkirill/notes/Reinforcement Learning.md

   - `code` <http://rll.berkeley.edu/gps/>

-#### Zhang, Levine, McCarthy, Finn, Abbeel - ["Learning Deep Neural Network Policies with Continuous Memory States"](http://arxiv.org/abs/1507.01273)
+#### ["Learning Deep Neural Network Policies with Continuous Memory States"](http://arxiv.org/abs/1507.01273) Zhang, Levine, McCarthy, Finn, Abbeel
 >	"Policy learning for partially observed control tasks requires policies that can remember salient information from past observations.
 In this paper, we present a method for learning policies with internal memory for high-dimensional, continuous systems, such as robotic manipulators.
 Our approach consists of augmenting the state and action space of the system with continuous-valued memory states that the policy can read from and write to.
 Learning general-purpose policies with this type of memory representation directly is difficult, because the policy must automatically figure out the most salient information to memorize at each time step.
 We show that, by decomposing this policy search problem into a trajectory optimization phase and a supervised learning phase through a method called guided policy search, we can acquire policies with effective memorization and recall strategies.
 Intuitively, the trajectory optimization phase chooses the values of the memory states that will make it easier for the policy to produce the right action in future states, while the supervised learning phase encourages the policy to use memorization actions to produce those memory states.
 We evaluate our method on tasks involving continuous control in manipulation and navigation settings, and show that our method can learn complex policies that successfully complete a range of tasks that require memory."

 >	"Our experimental results show that our method can be used to learn a variety of tasks involving continuous control in manipulation and navigation settings.
 In direct comparisons, we find that our approach outperforms a method where the neural network in guided policy search is na¨ıvely replaced with a recurrent network using backpropagation through time, as well as a purely feedforward policy with no memory."